Reasons to choose Economics at Kent

 1. Student satisfaction

-Student satisfaction with our programmes and the quality of our teaching is consistently high:
+Student statisfaction with our programmes is consistently high and we pride ourselves on the quality of our teaching and student experience.

-- In the National Student Survey 2017, over 88% of final-year Economics students were satisfied with the overall quality of their course.
+In the National Student Survey 2018, over 87% of final-year Economics students who completed the survey, were satisfied with the overall quality of their course.

 2. Graduate prospects

 The School of Economics has an excellent record for employability; our graduates go on to get good jobs in the private and public sectors, or further study.
 Of Economics students who graduated from Kent in 2016 and completed a national survey, 95% were in work or further study within six months (Destinations of First Degree Leavers from HE).

 3. Staff who work at the cutting edge

 Many of our staff serve as advisers and experts to UK, European and international agencies, including the Bank of England, the World Bank, the European Commission, the European Central Bank, the Organisation for Economic Co-operation and Development (OECD), the Department for Food and Rural Affairs (Defra), the UK Treasury and many others.

 4. Research excellence

 The School has a long-standing reputation for world-leading research.
 We are particularly strong in the areas of applied macroeconomics and finance, macroeconomic growth and productivitiy, business cycles, time-series econometrics, applied microeconomics, development, behavioural and agri-environmental economics.